 Appeals about refused placing requests for mainstream schools (where the child does not have a CSP) and exclusions from school are made to Education Appeals Committees.
 You can find out more about these in the Can I choose the school my child attends? and My child is being excluded sections.

 The Scottish Government provides a free advocacy service to support parents (and young people aged 16 and over) who are thinking about making a referral to the Additional Support Needs Tribunals for Scotland.
 Let’s Talk ASN will advocate on your behalf throughout the Tribunals process to make sure your views are heard and represented.
-Let’s Talk ASN is run in partnership with the Govan Law Centre and Kindred.
+Let’s Talk ASN is run in partnership with the Govan Law Centre and Barnardo's.

 Scottish Ministers will consider complaints from parents who think the local authority (or other responsible body such as the manager of grant-aided school) have failed to fulfill their legal duty under education law.
 This is called a Section 70 complaint (because it comes from Section 70 of the Education (Scotland) Act 1980.)